Harshal Patel: Early life

 A right-arm seamer with an effective slow ball, Patel took 23 wickets at an impressive average of in the 2008-09 Under-19 Vinoo Mankad Trophy.
 He later made his one-day debut for Gujarat in 2009–10.
 Harshal's family had planned to move to USA, but his brother Tapan Patel saw to it that he stayed on in India for the sake of his cricket.
-His elder sister died in covid 19 era at age 33.
+His elder sister died in COVID 19 era at age 33.
 For her last rites, Harshal took break from the IPL in 2021.
 Harshal was named in the squad for the 2010 U-19 World Cup in New Zealand.
 He was among three players from that squad to bag an IPL contract, with Mumbai Indians.
-Ignored by the Gujarat selectors for the first-class side, Harshal moved to Haryana and made an immediate impact in his debut Ranji Trophy season in 2011–12, running through Karnataka and Rajasthan with consecutive eight-fors in the quarter-final and semi-final.
+Ignored by the Gujarat selectors for the first-class team, Harshal moved to Haryana and made an immediate impact in his debut Ranji Trophy season in 2011–12, running through Karnataka and Rajasthan with consecutive eight-fors in the quarter-final and semi-final.
 He was given a contract by the Royal Challengers Bangalore in the 2012 Indian Premier League.